Gordon Powell, LCSW

 How I Work

-I can help you lead the life you want.
+I want to help you lead the life you want.

 A full, rich life requires feeling and accepting the full range of emotions, from euphoria to grief, without getting stuck.
-When we shut ourselves off from one feeling, it shuts down the others.
-When we get stuck in one feeling, we cannot live fully.
-I want to help you live a resilient, joyful life by helping you access and accept all your feelings.
-I do this by providing a non-judgmental space, in which you can experience yourself fully and with empathic acceptance.
+But when we shut ourselves off from one feeling, it shuts down others, and we cannot live fully.
+I strive to help people live resilient, joyful lives by helping them access and accept all feelings.
+I do this by providing a non-judgmental relationship in which they can experience themselves fully and with empathic acceptance.

 I work with all individual adults.
-I have extensive experience with LGBTQ folks; with adults with bipolar disorder and depression; with adults dealing with substance-use problems; and with adults with eating disorders.
+I have extensive experience with people who identify as LGBTQ+; with adults with bipolar disorder and depression; with adults dealing with substance-use problems; and with adults with eating disorders.

 I teach and serve on the Executive Committee at the Psychotherapy Center for Gender and Sexuality (PCGS), at the Institute for Contemporary Psychotherapy (ICP), in New York.